ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 In other words, NP problems that can be reduced to polynomial time.

 ## NP-Complete
+Show that:
+1. Problem is NP
+2. Problem is NP-Hard

 ### CSAT (circuit satisfiability)
 3 types of gates - and, or, not.